easycoder/easycoder.github.io/README.md

 [Developer Manual](developer/Developer.md)

-### The Codex ###
+## The Codex ##

-The Codex is a separate website that provides a tutorial series plus a programming playground to try out code and a complete programmers' reference to the **_EasyCoder_** language.
+The Codex is a page on [our website](https://easycoder.github.io) that provides a tutorial series plus a programming playground to try out code and a complete programmers' reference to the **_EasyCoder_** language.
 We also offer a zip file that can be unpacked on any suitable host.
-The only special hosting requirement is a recent version of PHP.
-Running it on your own hosting allows you to save scripts to your server; otherwise they remain in browser local storage.

-### License ###
+## License ##

 Copyright (c) 2018-19 EasyCoder Software